Skip to main content

 What should I include in my template course?

 Maybe your organisation has it's own set of particular welcome pages for the start of every course?
 Or a particular method/approach for engaging learners?
-For instance, in our templates you'll see each template follows it's own pattern that is repeated.
+For instance, in our templates you'll see each template follows it's own pattern.
 We've borrowed elements from most of the instructional strategies examples given above.
 These sorts of patterns of teaching and learning are a great starting point for a template.

 Here are some key elements to include in a template.